There are a variety of tests and assessments that can be used by companies for candidates applying for jobs. One of those is the Thomas GIA Test.

 How do you get those average and above scores?
 There are a few tips that will maximize your chances of passing and gaining a decent percentile.

-Take Thomas GIA Practice Tests
+Step 1.
+Take Paid For or Free Thomas GIA Practice Tests

-There are lots of opportunities to take paid for or free Thomas GIA practice test online, including from JobTestPrep.
-Finding Thomas GIA test examples and getting as much practice in as possible will ensure you are well-honed in the speed and type of questions you will be asked.
+Finding paid for or free Thomas GIA test examples and getting as much practice in as possible will ensure you are well-honed in the speed and type of questions you will be asked.
 Practice does make perfect.

 As part of this, practice harder on areas that you find more of a challenge to ensure you do not get too many minus points.

+Step 2.
 Read Each Question Carefully

 Take the extra 20 minutes reading time to check you have read and understood all questions, as that will be key to understanding and executing the answers correctly.

+Step 3.
 Know Each Section

 Know what is to come in each section and also work harder on sections where there are more minus points at stake.
 This is where reviewing lots of free Thomas GIA test examples will come in handy.